Table of Contents

 varname

-: note varname syntax is also used for built-in functions. name cannot otherwise be a reserved word.expr
+: Note varname syntax is also used for built-in functions. name cannot otherwise be a reserved word.value

 term